 Policies and procedures manual

 One way to avoid unpleasant surprises is to do a background check on all volunteers, even if they cost a bit.
 It doesn’t mean that everybody should be perfect, but if someone has a riskier background with problems with the law, they may need to be more closely supervised and placed in jobs that don’t compromise the organization.
-Such background checks may also be required on insurance policies that include volunteer activities.
+Also, many insurance companies require such background checks when they cover volunteer activities.

-Indeed, nonprofits must consider getting volunteer insurance policies to protect the organization from volunteers behaving badly or accidents.
+Nonprofits must consider getting volunteer insurance policies to protect the organization from volunteers behaving badly or accidents.
 Beware that because volunteers are unpaid, they are NOT usually covered by worker’s compensation insurance, and if something happens to them, the nonprofit may be on the hook for it.
-So, consider adding a rider or a separate policy to include volunteer issues while they work for the organization.
+So, consider adding a rider or a separate policy to include volunteer while they work for the organization.

 Volunteers are often wonderful and many organizations wouldn’t be able to offer their programs if it was not for them.
 However, they also present a liability to nonprofits that must be addressed.
 Since protecting nonprofits against these risks can be expensive, be sure to include these costs when preparing budgets, grant proposals or gift requests so that you have the required funds to protect the organization against any losses.

-Check out my book “Nonprofit Finance: A Practical Guide” –– Nominated for the 2016 McAdam Book Award
+Check out my book “Nonprofit Finance: A Practical Guide- Second Edition” –– First edition Nominated for the 2016 McAdam Book Award